WEKA

 Generally, there are three types of cloud environments:

-• Public Cloud: The environment that most consumers (and many businesses) are familiar with.
-Public cloud infrastructure is built on servers with shared cloud resources.
+- Public Cloud: The environment that most consumers (and many businesses) are familiar with.
+Public cloud infrastructure is built on servers, networks, and storage using shared resources delivered by a third-party provider.
 This doesn’t mean that user information overlaps from one organization to the next.
-Instead, it means that for any given cloud server, your data and resources are on a server shared with other users (called tenants).
+Instead, it means your data and applications run on a resources shared with other users (called tenants).

 Generally speaking, the benefits and the limitations of public clouds stem from the sharing of servers.
-Public cloud services like storage or cloud computing are typically less expensive while maintaining reliability and scalability.
-The fact that a server can host multiple tenants can rub against certain regulations in some industries, however.
+It’s typically faster, and less expensive to get started building applications on Public cloud services like storage or cloud computing.
+Public cloud providers deliver infrastructure in a global footprint with high reliability and scalability.
+The fact that a server can host multiple tenants can lead to performance (such as noisy neighbor) concerns, and can rub against certain regulations in some industries and regions, however.

-• Hybrid Cloud: To hedge the benefits of both Public and Private infrastructure, providers offer cloud solutions that bring together the performance and privacy of a private cloud with the accessibility and reduced cost of public cloud.
+- Hybrid Cloud: To get the most from the benefits of both public and private infrastructure, providers offer cloud solutions that bring together the performance and privacy of a private cloud with the accessibility, elasticity, and reduced cost of public cloud

-One of the biggest advantages of this cloud infrastructure is that it provides ways to shift resources between private and public aspects of your cloud to leverage higher performance (and higher costs) versus maintained and less expensive public cloud services when performance isn’t needed.
+One of the biggest advantages of hybrid cloud infrastructure is that it provides ways to run applications where they deliver the most value to customers.
+For example, by combining private and public aspects of your cloud to leverage higher performance (and higher costs) versus maintained and less expensive public cloud services when performance isn’t needed.

-Hybrid cloud infrastructure, therefore, focuses on prioritizing workloads and storage around optimized resource usage.
+Hybrid cloud storage architecture, therefore, focuses on prioritizing workloads and storage around optimized resource usage.

 One of the more important features of any cloud system is storage.
-Hybrid cloud storage is the practice of managing cloud storage using both public and private cloud features.
-More specifically, most organizations will see cloud storage as a way to use combinations of public, private off-site and on-prem cloud storage as needed.
+Hybrid cloud storage is the practice of managing cloud storage across both public and private cloud environments to best suit the needs for the application.
+More specifically, most organizations will see cloud storage as a way to use combinations of public, private off-site and on-prem storage as needed to deliver the right combination of cost, scale, performance, and security to support their business

 The biggest benefit of cloud systems is that you can store any kind of data in a hybrid environment rather than on any public or private cloud.
 Through technologies like cloud filesystems and shared databases, it’s possible to manage a variety of storage media and platforms at the same time while maintaining a uniform access interface for your people and apps.

-What are Some of the Advantages and Applications of a Hybrid Cloud Environment?
+What are Some of the Advantages and Disadvantages of Hybrid Cloud Storage?

-• On-Demand Performance: If you need better access or throughput for data transfers or data reads for specific files or data sets, then hybrid cloud storage can provide that performance for key files and databases.
+- On-Demand Performance: If you need faster access or increased throughput for data transfers or data reads for specific files or data sets, then hybrid cloud storage can provide that performance for key files and databases.
 Hybrid cloud environments allow for strategic resource allocation between public and private resources.
 Through a practice called “cloud bursting”, your hybrid system can shift resources to available public cloud servers if their private resources are at 100 percent.

-What Are Some of the Challenges in Hybrid Cloud Environments?
+What Are Some Challenges of Hybrid Cloud Environments?

 Some of these challenges include: